OfferZen-Community/developer-mentoring/docs/meeting-with-your-mentoring-partner/the-mentoring-agreement.md

 * **Mentee expectations**
   * What do you expect of your mentor? (e.g. share experience, provide regular feedback)

-[Download this docx](../../static/docs/Reflective%2BExercise.docx) or the [PDF](../../static/docs/Reflective.Exercise.for.Developer.Mentoring.Guide.pdf) to get started!
+Download this [editable file](../../static/docs/Reflective%2BExercise.docx) or this [PDF](../../static/docs/Reflective.Exercise.for.Developer.Mentoring.Guide.pdf) to get started!